 The Bad and the Ugly

 These days, you’d be hard-pressed to find a type of business that hasn’t been revolutionized from the ever-growing demand to purchase products online.
-From cars, to mattresses, to pre-prepared meals, to zombie apocalypse survival kits (no really, we’re serious), buying online often offers better savings and more convenience.
+From cars, to mattresses, to pre-prepared meals, to zombie apocalypse survival kits, buying online often offers better savings and more convenience.
 So it’s probably not too surprising that this trend has made its way to the hearing aid industry over the past few years.
 But buying a big-ticket item isn’t always easy.
 You’ll want to do research and navigate through technical jargon before landing on the right solution for you.

 We want to make things easy.
 We’re proud to be a pioneering hearing aid brand that sells directly to consumers online (also over the phone) and we’re quite fond of our beautifully designed Eargo devices, too (call us biased).
 But regardless of whether our hearing aids are the right solution for you, we’d like to offer some helpful tips for buying hearing aids online.